 Heading to Penang?
 Great choice!
-It’s our favourite part of Malaysia and somewhere we used to live!
-It’s the home of a UNESCO listed World Heritage Site in George Town, beautiful beaches, some of the best food in the world and so much more!
+It’s our favourite part of Malaysia and somewhere we used to call home.
+It’s home to a UNESCO listed World Heritage Site in George Town, beautiful beaches, some of the best food in the world and so much more!

 If you are wondering what to do in Penang in 3 days, we have you covered with a full Penang 3 days 2 nights itinerary.
 You can follow it exactly and be sure you are covering off all the best things to see in Penang Malaysia.